therob3000/comicpress-manager/readme.txt

 Additionally, on your Dashboard, you'll see the latest stories from the ComicPress site, so you can keep up on updates, upgrades, and other news to make your Webcomics publishing using WordPress/ComicPress easier and more fun.

-ComicPress Manager is built for WordPress 2.5.1 and ComicPress 2.1 and 2.5.
+ComicPress Manager is built for WordPress 2.5.1 & above and ComicPress 2.1 and 2.5.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.

 Before you begin working with ComicPress Manager, and especially while the software is still in development, it is recommended that you make regular backups of your WordPress database and comics folder.